oomlout/oomlout_oomp_builder/parts/hardware_bearing_600_series_686_size_6_mm_id_13_mm_od_5_mm_depth/readme.md

-# Hardware Bearing 600 Series 686 Size 6 mm Id 13 mm Od 5 mm Depth
+# Hardware Bearing 600 Series 686 Size 6 mm ID 13 mm OD 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base